levelel/xubuntu-on-asus-t100ta/README.md

 check here for the [`bootia32.efi`](bootia32.efi) file.

+Also I suggest using [ventoy](https://www.ventoy.net) for installation.
+It should work out of the box without needing the custom bootia32.efi file.

 ## Getting xubuntu on T100TA

 [xubuntu 21.04 for T100TA guide can be found here](xubuntu_T100TA_guide.md)